AdaCore/spark2014/docs/lrm/source/subprograms.rst

    subprograms, or ghost extensions of non-ghost types. |SPARK| does define ghost state abstractions, but these are described elsewhere.]

+.. _tu-fe-ghost_entities-06:

+6. Any Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].

 .. _tu-fe-ghost_entities-07:

-7. Any Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].
-   The Link_Name or External_Name aspects of an imported ghost entity shall not be specified.

-.. _tu-fe-ghost_entities-08:

-8. A ghost type or object shall not be effectively volatile.
+7. A ghost type or object shall not be effectively volatile.
     A ghost object shall not be imported or exported.
     [In other words, no ghost objects for which reading or writing would constitute an external effect (see Ada RM 1.1.3).]

-.. _tu-fe-ghost_entities-09:
+.. _tu-fe-ghost_entities-08:

-9. A derived type shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
+8. A derived type shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
     [This rule does not prohibit declaring a non-derived numeric ghost type even in the cases where Ada defines such a type in terms of derivation.]

+.. _tu-fe-ghost_entities-9:

+9. A Convention aspect specification specifying a convention of Ghost which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
+     [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion.]

 .. _tu-fe-ghost_entities-10:

-10. A Convention aspect specification specifying a convention of Ghost which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
-     [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion.]
+10. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
+     [In other words, if a library unit package or generic package specification requires a body, then it must still require a body if all of the ghost declarations therein were to be removed.]

 .. _tu-fe-ghost_entities-11:

-11. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
-     [In other words, if a library unit package or generic package specification requires a body, then it must still require a body if all of the ghost declarations therein were to be removed.]

-.. _tu-fe-ghost_entities-12:

-12. A ghost entity shall only be referenced:
+11. A ghost entity shall only be referenced:

     * from within an assertion expression; or

     * within the declaration or completion of a ghost entity (e.g., from within the body of a ghost subprogram); or

-    * within a statement which does not contain (and is not itself) either an assignment statement targeting a non-ghost variable, a procedure call which passes a non-ghost variable as an out or in out mode actual parameter, or a call to a procedure which has a non-ghost global output.
-      [Strictly speaking, the final "non-ghost global output" part of this rule is a Verification Rule rather than a Legality Rule.]
-      [Note that in order to determine whether a given reference satisfies this condition, it suffices to examine only the innermost statement enclosing the reference.]
+    * within a ghost statement.

-.. _tu-fe-ghost_entities-13:
+.. _tu-fe-ghost_entities-12:

-13. If the Ghost assertion policy in effect at the point of the declaration of a ghost entity is Ignore, then the Ghost assertion policy in effect at the point of any reference to that entity shall be Ignore.
+12. If the Ghost assertion policy in effect at the point of the declaration of a ghost entity is Ignore, then the Ghost assertion policy in effect at the point of any reference to that entity shall be Ignore.
     If the Ghost assertion policy in effect at the point of the declaration